chainpoint/chainpoint-core/DEV_README.md

 The binary encompasses a Tendermint Core, Chainpoint ABCI app, LND, and various submodules for connecting to C_Level_DB, all running in separate threads.

+This guide encompasses contributor guidelines and a brief technical overview.

+## Contributor Guidelines

+We encourage anyone interested in contributing to fork this repo and submit a pull-request with desired changes.

+Please target go v1.16.8 and run gofmt (go) on the source tree to check/fix any style issues.

+All contributions and usage must adhere to the GNU aGPL v3 license.

 ## Operation Modes

 When initialized, Tendermint will create Genesis, Config, and Node_Key files in `~/.chainpoint/core/config`.
 All other data, including the tendermint db and ECDSA key files, can be found in `~/.chainpoint/core/data`.